abrar-nazib/notes/assembly/README.md

 ## Flag Register Carry parity Auxiliary zero sign trap interrupt direction and overflow flag

 ![flag registers](flag_registers.png)
+**How Interrupts work:**\
+When we call an interrupt, the CPU is gonna stop running the program, run some code(usually bios code) and then will get back to the main program.\
+There are 256 interrupts.
+Locate memory viewer to 0x00:0x00 to look up the binary data into them.
+The first two bytes are segment, second two bytes are the offset.\
+These are the memory addresses where certain codes are located.
+While interrupt is called CPU goes to that certain address and executes that code and then comes back to the program.\
+8086 processors allow interrupt modification, but modern processors will eventually yell at you if you attempted to do so.\
+Specially in the protected mode.\
+**Important Flags:**\
+JE/JZ(jump if zero/equal) checks whether the ZF or zero flag is set to 1\
+JNE(jump if not equal) checks whether the ZF or zero flag is set to 0 or not\
+JA(jump if above) checks whether the CF=0 and ZF=0\
+JB(jump if below) checks whether the CF=1
+JAE(jump if above or equal)
+JBE(jump if below or equal)

 ## Jump

+Unconditional Jump.
+Transfers control to another part of the program.\
+Sets the value of IP register which controls the program execution flow.\
+In detail, IP register will normally increment from the beginning address of the program while holding the current line number.\
+JMP instruction just changes the line number to be executed.\
 ![jump](jump.png)

 ## Array